Hardware Connection Guide

 Most medical devices communicate with PCs via direct serial cables, but some medical devices (such as Fresenius Vial Orchestra, Edwards Lifesciences' cardiac output devices) require a cross cable.
 If you connect a cross cable to a device that requires a direct cable (or vice versa), electrical shorts may occur between the device and the PC, causing malfunction of the device, and rarely explosion or fire.
 You should always keep this in mind.

 Our recommendation is that all cables are only provided with a direct cable, and if you need a cross connection, you can purchase a cross gender as shown below.
-By fixing the cross gender into the device, you do not have to worry about cable type.
+By securing the cross gender into the device with a screw, you can prevent it from becoming loose and eliminate concerns about cable types, thereby reducing confusion.

 http://cableguy.com/shop/mall.php?cat=007001001&query=view&no=33688